stoplightio/docs/articles/editor/export-files.md

 - Markdown

 ## How
-1. Select the **project** the file you wish to export is contained within
+1. Select the **project** that contains the file you wish to export
-2. Hover over the file you wish to export and click on the **right arrow**
+2. Hover over the file you wish to export and click on the **right facing arrow**
 3. A new tab will open containing your exported file